Other / mixed grade configuration · Ketchikan, AK

 What is the Resource Investment Index for Fast Track?

-Fast Track has a Resource Investment Index of 15/100 (F) based on 2 factors: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Fast Track has a Resource Investment Index of 15/100 (lower reported resources relative to schools nationally) based on 2 factors: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page